Laserbeam31/bts-touring-networking-documentation-public/bts_touring_small_hp_switches_configuration.md

 Setup for use with BTS touring racks:
 -------------------------------------

 In this case, one or two ports are assigned to be trunk ports.
 These uplink with a trunk port on one of the main touring switches in one of the racks.
-VLANs which are desirable to be accessed/trunked through the small switch are "tagged" to the small switch's trunk port(s).
+VLANs which are desired to be accessed/trunked through the small switch are "tagged" to the small switch's trunk port(s).
 Some VLANs may also be brought out on other switch ports by "untagging" them to those particular ports.

 _Only VLANs which are tagged on a trunk port of the small switch may be accesed by or trunked through that switch._